nginxinc/kubernetes-ingress/docs/content/tutorials/nginx-ingress-istio.md

     }
 }
 ```
-Notice the abscence of `proxy_set_header $host`.
-This is because we are using `action-proxy-requestHeaders` option to specify what headers we want to pass to Istio sidecar.
-This is required by Istio.

 Now we can test our NGINX Ingress with Istio setup with a simple curl request to our application.